DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/tree-data.md

 Use the `TreeDataState`, `CustomTreeData` and `TableTreeColumn` plugins to set up a Grid with simple tree data structure.

-### Custom Grouping
+### Custom Tree Data

-If the data has a hierarchical structure (already grouped), use the `CustomTreeData` plugin.

-In the following example, the data is specified as an array of groups.
+In the following example, the data is specified as an array of grouped data.
 Specify the `CustomTreeData` plugin's `getChildRows` property to parse a custom tree structure.

 .embedded-demo({ "path": "grid-tree-data/hierarchical-tree", "showThemeSelector": true })